TravelCommons

 Closing

-2 comments on “Podcast #65 – New Ways to the Front of the Line; Southwest Skips Nickel & Dimes
+2 responses to “Podcast #65 – New Ways to the Front of the Line; Southwest Skips Nickel & Dimes”

 The Clear line was worth it yesterday in SFO.
 The United premium security line was 2-3 turns deep while the Clear line was empty.
 Watching the machine’s screen, I was able to get fingerprint recognition on my first try.